 SYI has only 32 holdings in its portfolio, tracking a different index – the MSCI Australia Select High Dividend Yield Index.

 In contrast to VHY, the SYI focuses on stocks paying higher dividend yields than the broader market, fully franked.
-Liquidity is a significant advantage of ETFs.
-SYI merits a place on the best dividend ETFs on the ASX as the second largest at $434 million in assets under management compared to $2.6 billion at VHY.
+Liquidity is a major advantage of ETFs, so SYI merits a place on the best dividend ETFs on the ASX as the second largest at $444 million in assets under management compared to $3.5 billion at VHY.

 SYI’s total returns trail its benchmark index by small margins.

-The fund was listed on the ASX in 2014, with the share price rising by 193%.
+The fund listed on the ASX with the share price rising 16.2%.
+The ASX website lists the fund’s Annual Yield at 4.86%.

 Best Commodities ETFs

-Commodities are a good hedge against inflation as the commodity price will rise with market conditions; however, commodities ETFs pose a challenge for investors.
-Since some commodities, like oil, are priced independently of the oil-producing sector, the ETF industry introduced “synthetic” ETFs.
-Here the ETF deals in derivative or futures contracts rather than taking physical possession of the commodity, which would be impractical in most cases.
-For retail investors, some analysts recommend commodity ETFs on the ASX that invest in the stocks of commodity-producing companies.
+Commodities are a good hedge against inflation as the price of the commodity will rise with market conditions, but commodities ETFs pose a challenge for investors.
+Since some commodities, like oil, are priced independently of the oil-producing sector, the ETF industry introduced “synthetic” ETFs where the ETF deals in derivative or futures contracts rather than taking physical possession of the commodity, which would be impractical in most cases.
+For retail investors, some analysts recommend commodity ETFS on the ASX that invest in the stocks of commodity producing companies.

 Global X Battery Tech & Lithium ETF (ASX:ACDC)

-This is one of the few commodities ETFs on the ASX have to include exposure to Aussie commodity producers.
-ACDC’s portfolio is a mixed bag of electro-chemical storage technology, electric vehicle, and battery manufacturers, and the three biggest lithium miners on the ASX – Allkem Limited (AKE), Pilbara Minerals (PLS), and Mineral Resources (ASX: MIN).
+This is one of the few commodities ETFs on the ASX to include exposure to Aussie commodity producers.
+ACDC’s portfolio is a mixed bag of electro-chemical storage technology , electric vehicle, and battery manufacturers, and the three biggest lithium miners on the ASX Pilbara Minerals (PLS), and Mineral Resources (ASX: MIN).

 The benchmark index is the Solactive Battery Value-Chain Index.
-ACDC has 29 companies in its portfolio, including the well-known names BMW, Nissan, Panasonic, LG, and Tesla.
+ACDC has twenty-nine companies in its portfolio, including well known names like BMW, Nissan, Panasonic, LG, and Tesla.

-global x battery tech and lithium etf acdc overview
+acdc global x battery tech and lithium etf chart 2024

 BetaShares Global Agriculture ETF (ASX: FOOD) Currency Hedged

 Changes in the world’s agricultural sector are considered mega-trends.
-Australia lacks food producers’ global scope, except for agricultural chemical companies.
-The FOOD ETF tracks the Nasdaq Global ex-Australia Agriculture Companies Hedged AUD Index and includes many of the world’s largest agricultural producers, manufacturers, and chemical companies.
+Australia lacks food producers global in scope, with the exception of agricultural chemical companies.
+The FOOD ETF tracks the Nasdaq Global ex-Australia Agriculture Companies Hedged AUD Index and includes the many of the world’s largest agricultural producers, manufacturers, and chemical companies.

-FOOD manages $141.4 million dollars in assets.
-The portfolio includes US-based Archer Daniels Midland with a market cap above $44 billion dollars and blue chip agricultural suppliers like John Deere with a market cap of $114.9 billion dollars.
+FOOD manages $82.04 million dollars in assets.
+The portfolio includes US based Archer Daniels Midland, along with blue chip agricultural suppliers like John Deere.

-Hedging in mega-global ETFs gives Aussie investors access to the world’s biggest and best companies ensuring fluctuation in their investment comes from the stocks in the portfolio, not the strength or weakness of the US dollar.
+Hedging in mega-global ETFs giving Aussie investors access to the world’s biggest and best companies ensures fluctuation in their investment comes from the stocks in the portfolio, not the strength or weakness of the US dollar.

-betashares global agriculture etf currency hedged food overview
+food betashares global agriculture etf currency hedged chart 2024

 Source: ASX 10 April 2023